jrpotter/notebook/notes/logic/short-circuit.md

 Reference: Gries, David. *The Science of Programming*.
 Texts and Monographs in Computer Science.
 New York: Springer-Verlag, 1981.
 <!--ID: 1707317708642-->
 END%%

-Gries lists other "Laws" but they don't seem as important to note here.
-What's worth noting is that the other [[equiv-trans#Equivalence Schemas|equivalence schemas]] still apply if we can limit operands to just $T$ and $F$.

 ## Bibliography